Yuhta/mwdict/README.md

 ### Running Interactively in Emacs

-Insert the following codes into your init file.
+Insert the following code into your init file.

     (defun mwdict (word)
       (interactive "MWord to search: ")